Galt Arena Gardens

 Former New York Americans centreman Norman Himes grew up right across the street from the arena at 91 Shade Street.
 He played OHA senior hockey in the arena for the Galt Terriers.
 Ontario Hockey Association teams including the Galt Rockets and Galt Black Hawks also played at the building.

 Several ice hockey arenas are older, including the Aberdeen Pavilion in Ottawa, built in 1898, and the Stannus Street Rink, of Windsor, Nova Scotia, built in 1897, but are no longer in operation for ice hockey.
 The 1910 Matthews Arena in Boston is still in operation, but it closed for several seasons due to fires and for renovations.

 The arena was most recently renovated in 1997, replacing the concrete floor, the spectator seating and the dressing rooms.
+The Arena was closed for the entire 1997-98 season.
 The renovation reduced seating capacity from 2,000 to 1,100.